 This level of federal aid will have serious implications for core foundational principles of the United States, including federalism, moral hazard, and the need to be fiscally responsible.
-Despite the assistance that is already available, some politicians and special interests are pushing for more bailouts, even up to \$1 trillion in more federal spending for states.
-These additional bailouts are not just bad policy, they are unnecessary, and should be rejected.
+Despite the assistance that is already available, some politicians and special interests are pushing for more bailouts-up to \$1 trillion in more federal spending to account for years of poor decisions on the state level that date back well before the COVID-19 pandemic.
+These additional bailouts are not just bad policy, but they are also being rushed unnecessarily, and they should be rejected.